gcky/etl-project-website/user-docs.md

 ## Edit Cell

 When you select a single cell, the *Edit Cell* card will appear under the View section.
 In this card, you can change the value of the selected cell.
 Willow will attempt to convert the entered value back to the data type of the column the cell is in, e.g. 33 to int rather than literal string.
 However, it may *not* be successful at doing so.
-In these cases, Willow will treat the value as a string and convert all values in the column to type Object.
+In these cases, Willow will treat the value as a string and convert all values in the column to type string.

 <a class="anchor" id="clean-column-operations"></a>